Union forces entered the Chesapeake Bay with impunity during the Civil War, once the CSS Virginia was destroyed

 In the Revolutionary War, when the American rebels had few warships in the Chesapeake Bay, the British were able to raid up the Elizabeth, Nansemond, Appomattox, James, and Potomac rivers with ease.

 At the start of the war, Lord Dunmore abandoned Williamsburg and found safety on the HMS Fowey, a British warship in the York River.
-After raiding plantation homes for supplies and to damage property of prominent rebellious colonists, his flotilla sailed south to Norfolk.
+After raiding plantation homes for supplies and to damage property of prominent rebellious colonists, his flotilla sailed south to the Elizabeth River.
+He established his land base at Gosport, when loyalist Alexander Sprowle operated a shipyard.

-Loyalists controlled the town, but Virginia militia marched towards it in October, 1775.
-Dunmore's ships were unable to move up the James River fast enough to block the Virginia militia from crossing from Jamestown to the southern side, and Col. Woodford led five companies of the Second Regiment through Nansemond County to threaten Norfolk from the south.
+Loyalists controlled Norfolk when the Virginia militia marched towards it in October, 1775.
+Dunmore's ships were unable to move up the James River fast enough to block the Virginia militia from crossing from Jamestown to the southern side.
+Col. Woodford led five companies of the Second Regiment through Nansemond County to threaten Norfolk from the south.
 Patriots also assembled a force at Kemps Landing at the tip of the Eastern Branch of the Elizabeth River.

 The British fortified the causeway at Great Bridge, building Fort Murray to block troops under Col. Woodford from advancing to Norfolk.
 To recruit new soldiers and to threaten the colonists, Dunmore issued a proclamation offering freedom to slaves who joined his forces and fought for the King.
 Though the British controlled the Chesapeake Bay with powerful warships, Dunmore recognized that the threat of slave uprisings and emancipation of laborers from Chesapeake Bay plantations was also an effective military measure.